apache/pulsar-site/docs/client-libraries-clients.md

 ## Set memory limits

-You can uses memory limits param to control client overall memory usage, the producers and consumers under this client will compete for the memory assigned.
-See [PIP 74: Pulsar client memory limits](https://github.com/apache/pulsar/wiki/PIP-74%3A-Pulsar-client-memory-limits)
+You can use memory limits parameters to control the total client memory usage, the producers and consumers under this client will compete for the memory assigned.
+For implementation details, see [PIP 74: Pulsar client memory limits](https://github.com/apache/pulsar/wiki/PIP-74%3A-Pulsar-client-memory-limits).

 ````mdx-code-block
 <Tabs groupId="lang-choice"